Menu Close

 and mental health

-Substance use can often stem from underlying mental health conditions, genetics or traumatic experiences.
-It is a complex issue that goes beyond willpower or morality.
+Substance use is not the result of moral failure, personal weakness or poor willpower.
+Substance use can often stem from underlying mental health conditions, social environments, genetics or traumatic experiences.

 mental health problems caused by substance use are temporary and will resolve once the person stops using it

-While stopping can improve mental health, many individuals may need ongoing treatment for underlying mental health conditions that predate or were exacerbated by substance use.
+While stopping can improve mental health, many individuals may need ongoing treatment for underlying mental health conditions that predate or were worsened by substance use.

 people with mental health conditions should never use medication for their issues because it’s just another form of substance use